tercen/immunophenotyping_guide/docs/1_template.md

 This Template uses an annotation file to describe treatment conditions.

-Use the Tags and search bar to find and select ***OMIP-069 - Sample Annotation.txt***
+Use the Tags and search bar to find and select ***OMIP-069 - Sample Annotation.txt***.

 ![Screenshot](images/1_annotation.jpg)

 Press OK.

-The workflow will being analysis and will show a spinning icon on the step is is processing as well as progress bars along the bottom of the screen.
+The workflow will begin analysis.

+It will show a spinning icon on each step as it is being processed.

 When a step has finished it will display a Green Dot.